 California requires permits for restricted materials so that the local CAC can assess, in advance, the potential effects of the proposed application on health and the environment.
 Permits are time - and site - specific, and include use practices to reduce adverse effects.
 The CAC may deny permits or require feasible alternatives to be used.

-The Permit Process for Restricted Pesticides, PDF (122 kb) – a four-page handout describing restricted materials permits and the appeal process.
+The Permit Process for Restricted Pesticides, PDF (166 kb) – a handout describing restricted materials permits and the appeal process.

 - Licensing and certification program – DPR's

 program is responsible for examining and licensing qualified applicators, aircraft pilots, pest

 control dealer designated agents, and agricultural pest control advisers; and for certifying

 pesticide applicators who use or supervise the use of restricted pesticides.

 - Laws governing private applicator certification – Private applicators are certified by the County Agricultural Commissioner.
 Contact the local CAC where you intend to conduct business operations.
 (Food and Agricultural Code section 14090 et seq)